 Here's a quick rundown of my hobbies.
 I have spent 84 days of my life playing Modern Warfare 2 and 50 days playing Borderlands 2 on Xbox 360.
 This equates to 6.8% of my time in high school mostly playing Search and Destroy in Modern Warfare 2.
 Metro Exodus and Modern Warfare are currently my favorite games, and I have now moved to the Windows platform (PCM4$T3R4C34LYF3).
-I also enjoy games like Dark Souls, Red Dead Redemption 2, Dying Light, Bioshock Infinite, Halo Reach, and Amnesia: A Machine For Pigs.
+I also enjoy games like Dark Souls, Bioshock Infinite, Red Dead Redemption 2, Halo Reach, and Amnesia: A Machine For Pigs.
 Machine Learning and Philosophy of Science, Technology, and Human Values are my favorite Georgia Tech classes.
 My favorite type of music is metal, and some of my favorite artists are Slayer, Soilwork, and Boosie BadAzz, though I'm also quite partial to the series Punk Goes...
 Animated television shows are my favorite because they are an inexpensive artistic medium attracting eccentric talent; I rank The Boondocks and ChäoS;HEAd very highly.
-Without their original creators, Borderlands The Pre-Seqeuel and The Boondocks Season 4 were too modular, so I can't wait for the real SQL's.
+Without their original creators, Borderlands The Pre-Sequel and The Boondocks Season 4 were too modular, so I can't wait for the real SQL's.
 Some of my favorite movies include Scarface and Tropic Thunder.
 Brave New World and The Stranger are some of my favorite novels, and although I quite enjoyed The Hobbit, The Lord of the Rings was difficult for me to finish at times.
+As I Am that is, I write more than I read now, but I really enjoyed the Inheritance, Redwall, Warriors, and Merlin Saga book series.
 Life is like a single novel in that you only live one part, yet life is a trilogy in that death shall give birth to life and its death.
-I ought to think the moral of The Chronicles of Narnia is the comfort of one's own home is the best place to explore, and rides afloat the seas are often timelessly an ever swallowing maelstrom.
 I enjoy weightlifting and perform bench press, bent over rows, military press, barbell curls, deadlifts, light stability squats, and weighted pullups to build strength and stay healthy.
 Lately, my best deadlift is five repetitions of 405 pounds.